FluffyKas/3-column-card/README.md

 This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-As most of my work, it's being constantly updated as I learn new things and find better solutions for my problems, so please, take this into consideration. :)
+As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems, so please, take this into consideration. :)

 ## Table of contents